![]() |

 The Manchester event, for which the Headline Sponsor is Apollo Fire Detectors, includes ten presentations and a Mock Trial orchestrated by Warren Spencer (managing director of Blackhurst Budd Solicitors and a regular guest on the Fire Safety Matters Podcast).

 On the day, the subjects to be covered include the changing landscape of fire safety, sustainability, compliance, fire detection systems, the fire risks posed by lithium-ion batteries and aspirating smoke detection systems.
-Fire safety challenges in sports stadiums will be covered by Paul Brint, fire safety officer at Manchester United FC.
+Fire safety challenges in sports stadiums will be covered by Paul Brunt MIFSM, fire safety manager at Manchester United FC.

 The accompanying exhibition features many of the industry’s leading manufacturers and solution/service providers.